-As with reading aloud to yourself, having others read your content helps make sure that you sound human.
-It also helps make sure that your copy uses your company’s style, voice, and overall language.
-Having others read your copy also helps find any grammatical and spelling errors that you might have missed on your own.
+As with reading aloud to yourself, having others read your content helps make sure you sound human.
+It also helps ensure your copy uses your company’s style, voice, and overall language.
+Having others read your document also helps find any grammatical and spelling errors you might have missed.

 Option 3 – Use Online Tools and Software to Check Readability

-The easiest option listed here is to use online tools and software to check for readability.
-There are several different options for readability checking software out there.
+The easiest option is to use online tools and software to check for readability.
+There are several different options for readability-checking software out there.
 Some of the better ones are:

 - WebFX Readability Test Tool

 - Microsoft Outlook and Word

 - Hemingway Editor – This one is a little bit different than the others.
 Rather than focusing on a specific reading scale, this tool helps authors with overall readability.
-It includes factors like adverb usage, passive voice usage, phrasing, and sentence length.
+It includes adverbs, passive voice, phrasing, and sentence length.

-- Grammarly – Again, this one is a little bit different than the others.
+- Grammarly – Again, this one is slightly different from the others.
 Grammarly focuses on helping writers with grammar, spelling, clarity, and sentence structure.

 Option 4 – Hire Goldstein Brossard

-If you still have issues with making sure that human beings easily read your content, then you can always hire a company to handle it for you.
+If you still have issues with ensuring that human beings easily read your content, you can hire a company to handle it for you.
 Enter us here at Goldstein Brossard.
-Our team of expert SEO copywriters and authors can take any piece you’ve written and spun it into easily read and understood web copy.
+Our expert SEO copywriters and authors can turn any piece you’ve written into easily read and understood web copy.
 We can even author web content for you!
-Contact us for help with content readability today!
+So contact us for help with content readability today!

 Need bail bonds to help?
 Contact our friends over at Bad Boys Bail Bonds today!